jin0x/activeloop-llms-course/README.md

 # LangChain & Vector Databases Learning Repository

-This repository is dedicated to my learning journey through the [LangChain & Vector Databases in Production](https://learn.activeloop.ai/courses/langchain) course offered by ActiveLoop.
-The course is part of the Gen AI 360 Foundational Model Certification and focuses on mastering Large Language Models (LLMs) and Vector Databases.
+This repository is dedicated to my learning journey through the [Train & Fine-Tune LLMs for Production](https://learn.activeloop.ai/courses/llms) course offered by ActiveLoop.
+The course is part of the Gen AI 360 Foundational Model Certification and focuses on mastering Large Language Models (LLMs) and Fine-Tuning.

 ## Course Overview